-Palo de rosa occurs in variable habitats but is dependent on the specific microhabitat conditions.
-On dry limestone forest like the GCF, the species occurs at the bottom of drainages that provide moisture, whereas at the SCF, palo de rosa occurs along the borders of rivers.
+The palo de rosa occurs in variable habitats but is dependent on the specific microhabitat conditions.
+On dry limestone forest like the GCF, the species occurs at the bottom of drainages that provide moisture, whereas at the SCF, the palo de rosa occurs along the borders of rivers.
 The subpopulations along the northern karst of Puerto Rico are found on the top of limestone hills, possibly because those areas have no agricultural value, and so were not impacted by conversion to agricultural lands.
 Such variability in habitats indicates the species' current fragmented distribution and lack of connectivity between populations are the result of earlier land-clearing and habitat modification.
-Information from specimens deposited at multiple herbaria (i.e., New York Botanical Garden, Smithsonian Institution, UPR, UPRRP, and MAPR) suggests palo de rosa was originally more common and widespread throughout Puerto Rico.
+Information from specimens deposited at multiple herbaria (i.e., New York Botanical Garden, Smithsonian Institution, UPR, UPRRP, and MAPR) suggests the palo de rosa was originally more common and widespread throughout Puerto Rico, even extending to the coastal lowlands of Puerto Rico, including dune ecosystems.
+Our July 14, 2021, proposed rule (86 FR 37097-37100) includes additional details and information on the current abundance, distribution, and habitat of palo de rosa populations in Puerto Rico.